pavelzaichyk/flutter_unity_ads/README.md

 showAds | Real ads are displayed, if testMode is false.

-Add `shrinkResources false` and `minifyEnabled false` to the `/android/app/build.gradle` file to prevent runtime exception when running the application on Android in release mode.
+Add `shrinkResources false` and `minifyEnabled false` to the `/android/app/build.gradle` file to prevent the runtime exception when running the application on Android in release mode.

 ```gradle
 android {